Download the course booklet to find out more about Lancaster University, how we teach sociology and what you'll study.

 Here at Lancaster you can engage with these questions and have chance to ask your own by studying on our BA Sociology course.
 We help you to make the familiar strange, to ask critical questions, to understand a wide range of classic and contemporary sociological writing, and to develop skills that allow you to carry out independent research.

-Since being established in 1969, Lancaster Sociology has developed an excellent reputation and today we are one of the best departments in the UK and the world.
+Since being established in 1969, Lancaster Sociology has developed an excellent reputation and ranks well globally.
 Both our staff and students contribute to important public discussions through lectures, blogs, media appearances and social media.

 Our Department offers a range of opportunities to foster your personal and professional development.
-You can participate in field trips, placements, studying aboard, film screenings, public events, seminars, and major international conferences.
+You can participate in activities such as field trips, placements, studying abroad, film screenings, public events, seminars, and major international conferences.
 All this makes for a vibrant and supportive atmosphere.

-The unique structure of our degree courses allows you to personalise your own learning.
+The structure of our degree and department allows you to study sociology alongside complementary topics, such as media and cultural studies and social problems and policy.
 Whether you have diverse interests or aren't quite sure what you want to major in, we are here to help you make the most of your time at Lancaster.

 With a degree in Sociology from Lancaster University, which is a Top 10 UK university and a top university globally, your career opportunities are exciting and diverse.
 They include working in the charitable sector, community engagement organisations, social enterprises, the caring professions, the civil service, research organisations, teaching, specialist recruitment, media and creative industries, human resources, and graduate trainee management.

 More information on preparing for your career can be found below.